A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Data and Inferential Questions

 These data and the substantive problem are particularly amenable to a model-based approach: the ERGM framework seamlessly integrates exogenous (e.g., age) and endogenous (e.g., friend-of-a-friend) effects likely to be relevant.
 The model-based approach is also feasible: unlike some egocentric data \citep{KrMo17i} each respondent's contacts in $E$ could be identified uniquely within the household, so model-based inference of \citet{HaGi10m} is possible.

-For the purposes of prediction (e.g., given the distribution of household composition, how would an infection brought home from school spread?) we require the analysis to generalise to the population of households in Flanders and Brussels.
+For the purposes of prediction (e.g., given the distribution of household compositions, how would an infection brought home from school spread?) we require the analysis to generalise to the population of households in Flanders and Brussels.
 The missing information principle \citep{OrWo72m,BrCh94m} suggests that if the model is accurate enough, it can be generalised to the population despite the heterogeneous and biased sample.
 More precisely, we require that the sampling process be \emph{ignorable} or, if viewed as a missing data process, \emph{missing at random}: the unobserved relationship states must be conditionally independent of the selection process given the model and what is observed \citep{Ru76i,HaGi10m}.
-In our case, this also means that the model must render the dataset from which the network had come ignorable.
-To accomplish this, it must also account for network size and composition effects.
+In our case, this also means that the model must render the dataset from which the network had come ignorable, which entails accounting for network size, composition, geography, and other relevant effects.

-For the purposes of inference (e.g., do mothers have more contact with their children than fathers?), we in addition require consistency and a sampling distribution for the parameter estimates.
+For the purposes of inference (e.g., do mothers have more contact with their children than fathers?), we in addition require consistency and a sampling distribution for our model parameters' estimators.
 Fortunately, we can treat these networks as an independent sample: the probability that any member of any of the households in either sample has interacted with a member of one of the other households in either sample is low, and such an interaction is unlikely to affect within-household information in a systematic way in the first place.
 However, there are further nuances, discussed in Section~\ref{sec:nonident}.